 - Your application for admission instantly qualifies you for scholarship consideration – there is no need for an additional application.
 Scholarship decisions are also made quickly so you don’t have to wait long to learn your status.

 - Because our regional students enjoy a very competitive tuition rate through contract seat states, priority is given to students from non-regional states for scholarship consideration.
-So, if you’re a qualified prospective student from Florida, Texas, Ohio or Utah, for instance, you will be given serious consideration for scholarship awards.
+If you’re a qualified prospective student from Florida, Texas, Ohio or Utah, for instance, you will be given serious consideration for scholarship awards.

 - SCO’s admissions decisions are made on a rolling basis, so early application is especially beneficial in order to be considered for scholarships.

-Matching highly qualified prospective students with scholarships is SCO’s top priority for the 2019 entering class.
+Matching highly qualified prospective students with scholarships continues to be SCO’s top priority for entering classes.
 Students with top GPA/OAT scores will receive priority consideration.